BCom Disinvestment in India Notes Study Material

 (iii) Problems related to planning and construction of projects;

-(iv) Problems of labour, personnel and management;
+(iv) Problems of labor, personnel, and management;

 (v) Lack of autonomy.

-Hence, the need for the Government to get rid of these units and to concentrate on core activities was identified.
+Hence, the need for the Government to get rid of these units and concentrate on core activities was identified.
 The Government also took a view that it should move out of non-core businesses, especially the ones where the private sector had now entered in a significant way.
 Finally, disinvestment was also seen by the Government to raise funds for meeting general/specific needs.
-In the direction, the Government adopted the ‘Disinvestment Policy’.
+In this direction, the Government adopted the ‘Disinvestment Policy’.
 This was identified as an active tool to reduce the burden of financing the PUSs.
-The following main objectives of disinvestment were outlined:

 (i) To reduce the financial burden on the Government.